This document is also available in PDF (412 KB) [help with PDF files]

 1. Record-keeping requirements for imported commercial goods apply to resident and non-resident importers, including exporters abroad who ship commercial goods to themselves in Canada.

-3. Non-resident importers usually do not maintain a place of business in Canada but may forward invoices, shipping records, and other related documents to a licensed customs broker who prepares accounting documents on their behalf, pays duties, takes delivery of the goods, and arranges delivery based on their instructions.
+5. Non-resident importers usually do not maintain a place of business in Canada but may forward records to a licensed customs broker who prepares accounting documents on their behalf, pays duties, takes delivery of the goods, and arranges delivery based on their instructions.

 Records Maintained Outside of Canada

-5. Importers may also submit a request to the CBSA for an authorization to maintain records at their place of business outside of Canada, at a specific location authorized by the CBSA, or designate an agent to keep records on their behalf.
-An example of the information required on an agreement to maintain records outside of Canada can be found in the Appendix to this memorandum.
-The agreement must be signed and forwarded to the following address:
+7. Importers may also submit a request to the CBSA for an authorization to maintain records at their place of business or other location outside of Canada, more specifically in the United States of America or in Mexico, or designate an agent to keep records on their behalf.
+The importer must complete the form Agreement to Maintain Records Elsewhere than the Place of Business in Canada that can be found at the following CBSA link: BSF900.

 Trade Operations Division